Skip to Content

 Benefits include:

-Additional Recreational Opportunities: New and enhanced public access areas will create more opportunities for canoeing, kayaking, fishing, swimming, camping and picnicking.
-Pre-scheduled water releases for guaranteed flows will create additional canoeing and kayaking opportunities.
+Additional Recreational Opportunities: New and enhanced public access areas that create more opportunities for canoeing, kayaking, fishing, swimming, camping and picnicking.
+Pre-scheduled recreational releases create additional canoeing and kayaking opportunities.

-More Information Available on the Lakes and River: Reservoir levels (historical and near term), water release times, generation schedules and maps to public access areas will be made available as a result of this agreement.
-New safety signs in English, Spanish and international symbols will provide additional information.
+More Information Available on the Lakes and River: Reservoir levels (historical and near term), water release times, generation schedules and maps to public access areas are available as a result of this agreement.
+New safety signs in English, Spanish and international symbols provide additional information.

-Water Quality: Under the agreement, Duke Energy will install new equipment to enhance the quality of water released from hydroelectric plants.
-These flow releases will meet state water quality requirements and enhance fish habitat.
+Water Quality: Duke Energy installed new equipment to enhance the quality of water released from hydroelectric plants.
+These flow releases meet state water quality requirements and enhance fish habitat.

-Water Supply Management: A new protocol has been developed to establish a basinwide approach to reduce water use during drought situations.
+Water Supply Management: A protocol was developed to establish a basin wide approach to reduce water use during drought situations.
 These reductions apply to hydroelectric generation, water flows for recreation and public and industrial water system withdrawals.
 The goal is to stretch the available water supply until rain returns reservoir water storage and groundwater to normal levels.
-Duke Energy and the public water system owners are also establishing a Water Management Group to jointly fund long-term initiatives that will improve water quantity and quality management across the basin.
+Duke Energy and the public water system owners established a Water Management Group to jointly fund long-term initiatives that will improve water quantity and quality management across the basin.

-These improvements will enhance the 11 reservoirs along the Catawba-Wateree River Basin for the next 40 to 50 years.
+This new license will provide balanced and sustainable benefits for the river and for the communities for decades to come.
 Review the final agreement lake summaries for information about a particular lake.